LibreOffice/core/static/README.wasm.md

 based Emscripten EH handling.
 For setjmp / longjmp (SjLj) used by the PNG and JPEG libraries error handling, this needs Emscripten 3.1.3+.
-That builds, but execution still fails early with a signature mismatch call to Task::UpdateMinPeriod in LO's job scheduler code.
-Unfortunately the build also needs a Qt build with "-s SUPPORT_LONGJMP=wasm", which is incompatible with the JS EH + SjLj.
+That builds, but execution still fails early with a signature mismatch call to Task::UpdateMinPeriod in LO's job scheduler code (concretely: the call to `pSchedulerData->mpTask->UpdateMinPeriod` in `Scheduler::CallbackTaskScheduling` in vcl/source/app/scheduler.cxx being a pure virtual call on a destroyed `desktop::Desktop::m_firstRunTimer` instance, because `desktop::Desktop aDesktop` in `soffice_main` in desktop/source/app/sofficemain.cxx gets destroyed early, for unclear reasons).
+Unfortunately the build also needs a Qt build with
+"-s SUPPORT_LONGJMP=wasm", which is incompatible with the JS EH + SjLj.

 The LO configure flag is simply an additional --enable-wasm-exceptions.
 Qt5 can